ros-navigation/docs.nav2.org/docs/tutorials/docs/route_server_tools/route_graph_generation.md

 Open QGIS and create a new project by selecting Project->New.
 Save your project by selecting, Project -> Save As.
 Set the project coordinate reference system by selecting Project->Properties->CRS.
 Set the coordinate system to WGS 84 / Pseudo-Mercator and click OK.

-#### NOTE
+!!! note

     The WGS 84/ Pseudo-Mercator is one of few coordinate systems that could be used.
     For more information about coordinate reference systems please review [https://docs.qgis.org/3.22/en/docs/gentle_gis_introduction/coordinate_reference_systems.html](https://docs.qgis.org/3.22/en/docs/gentle_gis_introduction/coordinate_reference_systems.html).

 <figure markdown="span">
   ![image](../images/route_graph_generation/coordinate_reference_system.png){ height="800" }